 Sheela Ramesh is a Bay Area-based music director and composer with a background as a classically trained singer and a passion for new music across genres.
-Bay Area credits include work with Stanford University, Peepstone Productions, Contra Costa Civic Theatre, Youth Musical Theater Company, Musical Cafe, Spare Stage, Theatre Rhinoceros, Inferno Theatre, and more.
-Her original song My Girl, Chardonnay (co-written with poet/playwright Alison Luterman) was premiered by mezzo-soprano Leandra Ramm in 2019, and her song Three Steps Forward (text by Chu Yan Lin), commissioned and premiered by White Snake Projects in 2019 as part of the prelude to the world premiere of opera I Am A Dreamer Who No Longer Dreams.
-We Are Not Afraid of the Dark, a collection of musical theater songs and spoken word exploring intersectional feminist themes, was scheduled for a reading at the East Broadway Theatre Project in June 2020, in partnership with Brooklyn Theater Workshop.
-That and many other theater projects will be rescheduled as soon as it's safe.
+Bay Area credits include work with Stanford University, Contra Costa Civic Theatre, Youth Musical Theater Company, Musical Cafe, Theatre Rhinoceros, Inferno Theatre, and more.
+Her original song My Girl, Chardonnay was premiered by mezzo-soprano Leandra Ramm in 2019, and her song Three Steps Forward was commissioned and premiered by opera company White Snake Projects in 2019 and performed by Resonance Works in 2020, and is part of an upcoming classical album featuring countertenor Nicholas Tamagna.
+Her song cycle We Are Not Afraid of the Dark (co-written with Alison Luterman) was a 2020 finalist for Berkeley Rep's Ground Floor residency and was to be performed at the East Broadway Theatre Project, in partnership with Brooklyn Theater Workshop, before those programs were paused in 2020.

-Sheela received undergraduate and graduate degrees in music at the Carnegie Mellon University School of Music and the Royal College of Music, where she studied on a prestigious Marshall Scholarship.
-She has performed as a mezzo-soprano in musical theater and opera productions in the US and UK.
+Sheela received undergraduate and graduate degrees in vocal performance at the Carnegie Mellon University School of Music and the Royal College of Music, where she studied as a Marshall Scholar.
+She has performed as a mezzo-soprano in the US and UK.
 Sheela also holds degrees in psychology/cognitive science (BS, Carnegie Mellon; MSc, University College London) and law (JD, Yale Law School), and has spent her nonmusical professional life working to ensure that youth who’ve experienced trauma have opportunities to thrive.

 - Northern California